havocp/mongo-scala-thingy/README.md

    types in the map.
 The one exception is support for `Option`; if a field is an `Option`, it can be missing from the map.
 (I do want to add safe numeric conversions, like putting Int in Long.)
- - there are no annotations, so you can't rename fields or anything like that
+ - there are no annotations, so you can't ignore fields or anything like that
  - there's no global hash lookup of graters, you would have to build that yourself or use the DAO stuff described below.